By Krzl Light Nunes on Friday Sep 1, 2017

 Since they have experienced learning English themselves, NNESTs can put themselves in their students’ shoes more easily than native English speakers.
 “They know that I went through all this adventure to get to a certain level,” says Polish teacher Magdalena Smolinska.
 She motivates her students from this perspective, with encouraging words like, “Please be patient.
 I’m on your side.”

-They are bilingual (unlike many native speakers)
+Non-native English speaking teachers are bilingual (unlike many native speakers)

 Most NNESTs know the structure and phonetics of their first language and use that knowledge to enhance strategies in TEFL even as a non-native English teacher.
 For instance, Venezuelan English teacher, Marta Sojo, relates that as a native Spanish speaker, she understands why it is hard for her Spanish-speaking students to pronounce certain sounds.
 This enabled her to develop ways to solve their pronunciation problems from the beginning.